 I seek to transform the dissonance around us into balance and harmony.

-Susan McLaughlin is recognized for her hauntingly imaginative and energetic paintings depicting harmony between humanity and nature.
+Susan McLaughlin is recognized for her hauntingly imaginative and complex paintings depicting the harmony between humanity and nature.
+Her most recent work illustrates this relationship by featuring depictions of anthropomorphized plants and flowers.